-Known for its Roman heritage, what better way to kick off a list of things to do in Evora with its chief Roman tourist attraction, the Roman Temple.
+Known for its Roman heritage, what better way to kick off a list of things to see in Evora with its chief Roman tourist attraction, the Roman Temple.
 This structure was initially constructed in the 1st century AD, although modifications were made in the 2nd and 3rd centuries, and remains just as impressive today as it was back then, albeit in a more decrepit way.
-The Corinthian pillars are the most prominent feature of the ruins, which are located at the highest point in Evora.
+The Corinthian pillars are the most prominent feature of the ruins, which are located at the highest point in Evora, Portugal.
 This strategic location meant that even long after the Roman era, the temple was maintained for use as a fortress, helping to preserve the building.

 At one stage in history, the temple was incorrectly assumed to be a dedication to the Roman goddess of hunting, Diana.
 Although it’s now thought that this was not the case, the name has stuck in the memory of many, and you’ll often hear the temple referred to as the ‘Temple of Diana.
 Whatever you decide to call it, you’ll be pleased to know that there is no charge to view this historical temple from the street.
 Despite its might appearance, it isn’t the largest structure and you can’t enter it, so don’t expect to spend more than half an hour taking in the sights.

 Sticking with the Roman theme, another fantastic Roman attraction for you to explore in Evora is the Termas Romanas.
 The Romans were known for their lavish bathing spots, and the baths located beneath Evora are no buck to the trend.
 They would have been a key public building at the time, where citizens would not only bathe but also socialize (and possibly plot to kill one another, knowing the Romans).